Updated: April 6, 2023 - 5 min read

 However, one negative factor of development resource outlined by Ayima, is how it “is costly and time intensive”.
 And rather than allocating team members to efficiently work on a company’s digital transformation, a PM could be pulling staff away from effectively using their time.
 A balancing factor that PMs will have to consider during a digital transformation.
 Yet, they can invest in tools that will help with this.

-For instance, the technical aspects of search engine optimization (SEO), link development, and the development of web-optimized content all require development resource.
+For instance, the technical aspects of search engine optimization (SEO), link development, and the development of web-optimized content all require development resources.
 And while developers will have the core skills necessary for tackling these digital era essentials, assigning them to website creation and maintenance pulls them away from the actual development cycle of software-based products.

 This is why PMs will need to look to tools which will take all the aforementioned technical aspects of website maintenance and make them a user-friendly platform that requires zero developer knowledge.
 This type of software allows PMs and those under them with minimal to zero technical coding knowledge to either take over website development or allocate the task to other non-programmers, freeing up key personnel to deal with their primary product-related tasks.